MA Contemporary Dance Performance (VERVE) - Northern School of Contemporary Dance

 The programme offers emerging dance artists the opportunity to challenge and develop their skills across a varied repertoire of work, guided by teaching staff, alongside an exciting range of visiting artists.
 VERVE provides dancers with a safe and inspiring space to grow their individual artistry and rigorously challenge their physical skill.
 Dancers develop their identities as performers, whilst building an understanding of the professional working environment to support them in their future careers.

-The company tours to venues and festivals across the UK and internationally.
+The company tours to venues and festivals across the UK.
 VERVE seeks connections with partner institutions, industry professionals, choreographers and companies, to broaden and enrich the students’ experience and understanding.

 NSCD programmes of study are validated by the University of Kent.
 The Programme Specification is available here: MA Contemporary Dance Performance – Programme Specification